contest-framework/server-old/README.md

 Tertestrial consists of a server (in this repository) and a number of editor plugins.
 The editor plugins send commands to the server via a pipe named `tertestrial` in the directory where you start the server (typically the base directory of the code base you are working on).
-Don't check this file into Git.
+Tertestrial removes this pipe when stopping.

 ## Credits